hostmobility/documentation/docs/interfaces/hmx/Automotive_Ethernet_Setup_Guide.md

 ## HMX Automotive Ethernet Setup Guide
 This document explains how to configure and use the automotive ethernet ports (eth2 / eth3) between two HMX units.

 In practice, you should be able to replicate the steps that suit your desired setup by adjusting or removing HMX Unit B as needed to match your configuration.
-Keep in mind that the speed and master/slave role may vary, so you must configure both units correctly in order to establish a connection.
+Keep in mind that the speed and master/slave role may vary, so you must manually configure both units correctly in order to establish a connection.

 This guide covers: